bpstephanie/Pennywise/README.md

   Before starting the process on [Heroku](https://dashboard.heroku.com/), you first need to enter 'pip3 freeze > requirements.txt' in the terminal in your IDE.
 This adds a list of dependencies to your requirements.txt file needed for deployment.
 Commit these changes and push to GitHub before you deploy.

-      * You can also update your requirements.txt file once you have already deployed to Heroku, by entering 'pip freeze > requirements.txt'.
+  -  You can also update your 'requirements.txt' file once you have already deployed to Heroku, by entering 'pip freeze > requirements.txt'.
 Don't forget to commit your changes and push to GitHub.

   The process of deploying to [Heroku](https://dashboard.heroku.com/) is as follows: